AdkxKashyap/TicTacToe/README.md

 <h3 align="center">XOs</h3>

   <p align="center">
-     XOs is an online multiplayer tic-tac-toe game where 2 players play against each other.
-Players can also interact with each other.
+     XOs is an online multiplayer tic-tac-toe game where 2 players play against each other with a built in chat service for interactive gameplay.
   </p>
 </div>